Cess On Income Tax: Comprehensive Guide To Its Important Aspects

 The Central Government in India collects cess on income tax to fund specific programs or purposes.
 This additional tax is not permanent like general taxes and is discontinued once the required funds have been raised.

-Read on to learn what is cess on Income Tax, its types, how it is different from general taxes, and more.
+Read on to learn what is cess on Income Tax, its types, how it is different from general taxes, income tax cess calculation and more.

 What is Cess in Income Tax?

 Cess is a variant of tax that the Central Government levies on your basic tax (income tax) liability to raise funds for specific public expenditures.
-However, like other taxes, the government deposits cess on income tax in the Consolidated Fund of India (CFI) and allocates it only for the specific purpose for which it was collected.
+However, like other taxes, the government deposits cess on income tax in the Consolidated Fund of India (CFI).
+They allocate it only for the specific purpose for which it was collected.

 How to Calculate Cess?